ziapeltagames/lavender-hack/CORE.md

 ### Blather

-Usage dice come from the game [_Black Hack_](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition), although they are also used very effectively and extensively in [_Macchiato Monsters_](https://www.drivethrurpg.com/product/264169/Macchiato-Monsters).
-Note that in _Black Hack_ they lower on a 1-2.
+Usage dice come from the game [_Black Hack_](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition), although they are also used very effectively and extensively in [_Macchiato Monsters_](https://www.drivethrurpg.com/product/264169/Macchiato-Monsters).  in _Black Hack_ they lower on a 1-2.
 I used the _MM_ version, which is where the 1-3 comes from.

 I love the concept, although getting them to function well as an economy is one of the most active parts of development.
 Who knows, maybe they won't be as good of a fit as simple counters.
 It certainly requires a decent amount of rolling to make them viable.